MimiOnuoha/Creative-Approaches-NYU/syllabus.md

 ### | Spring Break |

 *Relax, but still think about your project.
 In a calming sort of way.*

+Your only assignment: watch Werner Herzog's Lo and Behold.

 ### Week 8